 In conclusion metastasis in ACC can manifest itself very late, and thus, long-term follow-up and a high index of suspicion is necessary to diagnose them early.
 This was observed in the present case.
 We would like to emphasize the role of detailed histopathologic analysis and the use of immunohistochemistry in better identifying lung neoplasms.

 Conflict of interest

-The authors have no conflicts of interest to declare.
+The authors declare that they have no conflict of interest.